Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

-To extract a knowledge-link graph from LLMs, three points need to be required. \begin{itemize} \item The graph should adhere to the fundamental structure of a graph, comprising nodes and edges; \item The graph should be derived from the general knowledge embedded within LLMs. \item The graph should be capable of representing semantic knowledge of each sensor and linking the sensor-level knowledge. \end{itemize} To fulfill the first criteria, we define a graph $G^K = \{V^K, E^K\}$, where $V^K$ and $E^K$ represent nodes and edges, respectively.
-We aim to extract general knowledge embedded within LLMs to define these nodes and edges.
-Leveraging LLMs (i.e., point 2), prompts serve as effective tools to unlock their full potential \cite{radford2021learning,xue2023promptcast,zhou2023one,jin2023time}.
-Hence, sensor- and label-level prompts are designed to extract the general knowledge of each sensor from LLMs, defining nodes in the graph.
-Then, the edges are determined by the relations of the sensor-level knowledge.
-By doing so, the nodes represent the semantic knowledge of sensors, and the edges represent the linkage of the sensor-level knowledge, meeting the third point.
-We elaborate on the details in the subsequent parts.
+Equipped with numerous trainable parameters and trained on extensive real-world knowledge, LLMs store universal knowledge that can enhance MTS graph generation by reducing biases from small training datasets.
+For instance, knowledge about physical principles serves as guidance for sensor relationships.
+As the knowledge is implicitly embedded in LLMs' parameters, we extract a knowledge-link graph, aiming to represent universal sensor knowledge and the linkage of the knowledge.
+To extract an effective knowledge-link graph from LLMs, three points need to be required: \begin{itemize} \item Adhere to the similar topological structure of the MTS graph, comprising nodes and edges; \item Derived from the universal knowledge embedded within LLMs; \item Capable of representing universal sensor knowledge and linking the knowledge. \end{itemize} By addressing point 1, the knowledge within the knowledge-link graph can be precisely matched with MTS-generated graphs, enabling seamless and effective knowledge transfer.
+To achieve this, we define sequential knowledge-link graphs $\{G_t^K\}_t^T$ that align with sequential MTS graphs, where each sequential knowledge-link graph $G_t^K$ contains $V_t^K$ and $E_t^K$ to represent nodes and edges, respectively.
+To extract effective knowledge-link graphs by defining these nodes and edges, we leverage the universal knowledge embedded in LLMs, addressing point 2.
+Specifically, prompts are utilized as queries to retrieve relevant knowledge from LLMs \cite{radford2021learning,xue2023promptcast,jin2024time}.
+Sensor and label-level prompts are designed to extract universal sensor knowledge from LLMs, defining graph nodes.
+Edges are then determined by the semantic relationships of the sensor knowledge.
+By doing so, we can meet point 3 where nodes and edges represent universal knowledge of sensors and their linkages.
+We introduce details in the following parts.